Build an auditable LLM cost ledger from usage traces, cache decisions, output contracts, offline batch work, and release budget gates.

 3total=$0.007200

 4output_share=37.5%The output token rate is higher in this rate card, although this long-input request still spends more dollars on input overall.
 That distinction is why both token volume and per-category rate belong in the ledger.
-Decode is autoregressive and serving systems manage growing KV state during generation; those mechanisms help explain why output can be priced differently, while the current rate card remains the billing authority.[2][1]
+Decode is autoregressive and serving systems manage growing KV-cache state during generation; those mechanisms help explain why output can be priced differently, while the current rate card remains the billing authority.[3][1]

 A prefix hit isn't a stored response.
 The support model still answers the current question and still incurs output spend.